smattymatty/mathew-storm-site/tutorials_content/git/-first-contribution.md

 * The technical skills to install Git on your operating system

 {~ alert type="info" ~}
-**Note:** This tutorial is designed for beginners who are new to Git and GitHub.
+**Note:** This tutorial is designed for beginners who are new to Git and GitHub, but we expect you to have some familiarity with the command line and basic programming concepts.
 If these requirements are too steep, perhaps I can create a '0' level tutorial for you.
 {~~}